-- casinos and racetracks;

-- religious organizations;

-- political and lobbying concerns;

-- government-owned concerns (expect for businesses owned or controlled by a Native American tribe); and

-- businesses determined by the SBA to have credit available elsewhere.
-33
+- businesses that do not meet the SBA's small business eligibility criteria, including the SBA's size standards; - businesses that derive more than one-third of their annual gross revenue from legal gambling activities; - casinos and racetracks; - religious organizations; - political and lobbying concerns; - government-owned concerns (expect for businesses owned or controlled by a Native American tribe); and - businesses determined by the SBA to have credit available elsewhere.38

 EIDL loan amounts are based on actual economic injury and financial needs, regardless of whether the business or eligible nonprofit suffered any property damage.
-If an applicant is a major source of employment, the SBA may waive the \$2 million statutory limit.34 In addition, EIDL loan proceeds cannot be used to refinance long-term debt, expand facilities, pay dividends or bonuses, or for relocation.35
+If an applicant is a major source of employment, the SBA may waive the \$2 million statutory limit.39 In addition, EIDL loan proceeds cannot be used to refinance long-term debt, expand facilities, pay dividends or bonuses, or for relocation.
+40

 Applicants must have a credit history acceptable to the SBA, the ability to repay the loan, and present collateral for all EIDL loans over \$25,000 if available.
-The SBA collateralizes real estate or other assets when available, but it will not deny a loan for lack of collateral.36
+The SBA collateralizes real estate or other assets when available, but it will not deny a loan for lack of collateral.41